 192 Karl Hope Blvd., Lackawaxen

 Features 18 trails, with group ski and snowboard lessons for ages 7 and older and tubing for those at least 42 inches tall.
-Private lessons available for children as young as 4.
 Children 5 and younger receive a free lift ticket with paying adult.